sandunMadhushan/LMS-Activity-Monitor/README.md

    - ✅ Scans both OUSL and RUSL Moodle sites
    - ✅ Detects new activities and assignments
    - ✅ Sends email notifications for new content
+   - ✅ Generates and emails PDF reports with new activities
    - ✅ Sends mobile push notifications (if configured)
    - ✅ Sends deadline reminders (7 days in advance) via email and mobile
-   - ✅ Updates the database in the repository
+   - ✅ Updates the database in the repository (with Sri Lanka time timestamps)
    - ✅ Uploads database as workflow artifact

 ### 6. Cloud Deployment (Web Dashboard)